willgreenzilla/SysAdminScripts/README.md

 8) pwgen.ksh - Simple script to generate x amount of random passwords initially aimed for sets of 3 random passwords per row for 3 environments for the same application accounts in each environment.
 9) setpass.ksh - Built to change a large collection of account passwords on a large number of servers quickly.
 Very specific for my own use.
 10) VerifyPasswords.ksh - Simple tool to check that newly generated passwords meet various security requirements.
 Currently setup to verify against the following: 8 or less shared characters between the new password and the previous password, at least 1 digit, at least 4 letters, and at least 0 special characters.
 I tossed this script together quickly to solve a specific problem/need at work.
+11) PWGenV2.ksh - Unified script that replaces pwgen.ksh and Verifypasswords.ksh.
+This script generates passwords that meet the defined requirements (such as number of alpha chars, digits, special chars, password length, etc, as well as not allowing special chars at the start or end of the password which broke some db2 type data source connections).